-Professor McLaughlin's research focuses on conservation easement, tax, and nonprofit governance issues and she writes and lectures extensively on these issues.
+Professor McLaughlin's research focuses on conservation easement, tax incentive, and nonprofit governance issues.

 - J.D., Law, University of Virginia School of Law

 Professor McLaughlin received her J.D. from the University of Virginia School of Law and a B.S. honors degree in psychology from the University of Massachusetts, Amherst, where she was a Commonwealth Scholar.

 She is a member of the American Law Institute and is serving as Associate Reporter for the Restatement of the Law of Charitable Nonprofit Organizations.
 She recently served as Reporter for the Uniform Law Commission's Uniform Conservation Easement Act Study Committee.
 She is a Fellow and serves on the Board of Regents of the American College of Trust and Estate Counsel.
 She also is a member of the ABA’s Real Property, Trust, and Estate Law Section and its Charitable Planning and Organizations Group, and she serves as on the Section’s Conservation Easement Task Force and as a professional editor of the Section’s academic law journal.